geekontheway/seeds/README.md

 ## Thank you to Contributors

-krisleech - Fixed issue #1!
+ernie - For mentoring me all these years and always being there to give me a good kick in the pants when I need it most. krisleech - Fixed issue #1!
 Thanks man, can't believe I missed that, pretty embarrassing :)